 "We all know she's really dovish...but her comments were pretty explicit regarding inflation.
 She didn't mince her words," said Stephen Innes, head of trading in Asia-Pacific for Oanda in Singapore, referring to Brainard's remarks.

-Traders may try to sell the dollar if it bounces against the yen, given the ongoing focus on North Korean risks, he added.
+Traders might try to sell the dollar if it bounces against the yen, given the ongoing focus on North Korean risks, he added.

-The euro edged up 0.1 percent to $1.1923, but remained below a 2-1/2 year high of $1.2070 set last week, with investors looking to the European Central Bank's policy decision due on Thursday.
+The euro was flat on the day at $1.1910, remaining below a 2-1/2-year high of $1.2070 set last week as investors looked to the European Central Bank's policy decision on Thursday.

-The Canadian dollar last traded at C$1.2369 per U.S. dollar, having set a two-year high of C$1.2336 on Tuesday ahead of a Bank of Canada interest rate decision on Wednesday.
+The Canadian dollar last traded at C$1.2395 per U.S. dollar, having set a two-year high of C$1.2336 on Tuesday ahead of a Bank of Canada interest rate decision on Wednesday.